-Transparent Labs is our winner for a few reasons: it’s arguably the purest protein out there: no additives, no artificial sweeteners, no GMOs.
+Transparent Labs is a solid choice for a few reasons: it's arguably the purest protein out there: no additives, no artificial sweeteners, no GMOs.

 Just pure, grass-fed protein isolate – made from naturally fed, hormone-free cow whey and clean of food dyes, gluten, and preservatives.